 Caring For an Elder With Breathing Problems

 During the aging process, the body is not the only part of the elder that begins to move slower.
 The lungs may also begin to perform at a slower rate, causing breathing troubles to arise.
-The reason for this is because the bones begin to become thinner and change in shape, resulting in a change to the shape of the ribcage.
-Once this shape change takes place in the ribcage, the ribcage is unable to expand and contract while breathing like it is supposed to.
+The reason for this is that the bones begin to become thinner and change in shape, resulting in a change to the shape of the ribcage.
+Once this shape change occurs in the ribcage, the ribcage cannot expand and contract while breathing like it is supposed to.

 Keep drinking.
 Drinking plenty of water or juices will keep the lungs clear by eliminating any mucous that may be building up.
 This is especially important if you are caring for someone with chronic obstructive pulmonary disease (COPD).